Ajaygajulaeverest/reactjs-assignment-5/react-assignment-fibanocci/README.md

 # Introduction

-- This project is used to dosplay the fibannoci number of the given input number.
+- This project is used to display the fibanocci number of the given input number.

 # Content

-- Usememo is used to rmember the data of the previous operation.
+- Usememo is used to remember the data of the previous operation.
 - with using this operation the fibanocci number is generated.
-- function fibbanocci returns the fibanocci number of the number.
+- function fibanocci() returns the fibanocci number of the number.
 - method fibanocci is used to store the data with the help of usememo hook.

 # contact